Sylvia Benton: Early life and education

-St Margaret's Primary School in Polmont, Scotland and Wimbledon High School in London.
+both St Margaret's Primary School in Polmont, Scotland and Wimbledon High School in London.
 From 1907 to 1910, Benton attended Girton College, Cambridge, studying the Classics.
+She represented Cambridge women and Girton College in hockey.
+Her tutor was K. Jex Blake.
+She gained only a low second class in her final Tripos in 1910, and it has been suggested that she, in some way, “got across” Miss Jex Blake, because of how strongly-minded she could be.

 After Cambridge, she taught high school in Manchester and returned to Cambridge to gain a Teachers Training Certificate.
 Thereafter, she held teaching posts in schools at Oldham, Reading and Clapham for fifteen years.
 During this time she developed an interest in classical archeology and the study of Homer.

-Benton traveled throughout Greece in 1926.
-In 1927 to 1928 she was a student at the British School at Athens and assisted archeologist and school instructor, W.A.
-Heurtley, with excavations in Chalkidiki in Northern Greece.
-Benton was turned down for the 1928-1929 term at the school, because she had disobeyed an order from the school's Director not to climb the Taygetus mountains alone.
+Benton travelled throughout Greece in 1926.
+In 1927 to 1928 she was a student at the British School at Athens and assisted archeologist and school instructor, Walter Abel Heurtley, with excavations in Chalkidiki in Northern Greece.
+Benton was turned down for the 1928–1929 term at the school, because she had disobeyed an order from the school's Director not to climb the Taygetus mountains alone.
 She continued to assist Heurtley in his excavations in 1929.
 Benton was accepted at the School of Athens for the 1929-1930 school term.
 She participated in excavations with Heurtley in Macedonia and Servia in 1930, and Armenochori in 1931.

 She continued to travel throughout Greece, often accompanying archaeologists, including Ralegh Radford and John Pendlebury.
-She returned to Oxford to study for the Diploma in Classical Archaeology, which she obtained in 1932.
+With support from Professor J. L. Myres, she was accepted by Lady Margaret Hall, at Oxford, in January 1929, to study for the Diploma in Classical Archaeology, which she obtained in 1930.
 Later, in 1934, she went on to acquire a B. Litt. with the dissertation, the Barony of Odysseus.